 Seph has a passion for positive psychology and a background in online marketing.
-Positive Psychology Program allows him to work at the intersection of these fields and utilise his strengths to the fullest.
+Positive Psychology Program allows him to work at the intersection of these fields and utilize his strengths to the fullest.

 - Barraza, J. A., & Zak, P. J. (2009).
 Empathy towards strangers triggers oxytocin release and subsequent generosity.
 Annals of the New York Academy of Sciences, 1167, 182-189. doi:10.1111/j.1749-6632.2009.04504.x

 - Baumeister, R. F., Vohs, K. D., Aaker, J., & Garbinsky, E. N. (2012).
 Some key differences between a happy life and a meaningful life.
 Journal of Positive Psychology, 8, 505-516. doi:10.2139/ssrn.2168436

 - Del Valle, C. H. C., & Mateos, P. M. (2008).
 Dispositional pessimism, defensive pessimism and optimism: The effect of induced mood on prefactual and counterfactual thinking and performance.
 Cognition & Emotion, 22, 1600-1612. doi:10.1080/02699930801940289